Twitter Wall

 Times Table Rock Stars

 Cherry Fields Primary School is signed up to the Times Tables Rock Stars programme to support your child with their multiplication and division facts.
 The curriculum states that all children should be able to recall accurately their multiplication and division facts up to 12x12 by the end of year 4.
 Therefore, daily times table practice is crucial.
-When it comes to times tables, speed AND accuracy are important – the more fluent they are with their facts the easier they will access other aspects of the curriculum.
-In Year 2 the national expectation is that children become fluent in the 2, 3, 5 and 10 times tables and the related division facts.
+When it comes to times tables, speed AND accuracy are important – the more fluent they are with their facts, the easier they will access other aspects of the curriculum.
+In Year 2, the national expectation is that children become fluent in the 2, 5 and 10 times tables and the related division facts.
 For their maths homework, children are expected to play on Times Table Rock Stars for 5 minutes at least three times a week.
-Certificates will be awarded to children in celebration assembly as they progress.

 Reading